snrism/containet/README.rst

     If using default configurations in tunrc, copy the container-id from above and pick an IP in the 172.15.42.X subnet. the diff with start-container script is this will create 'eth1' interface and attach it directly to the OVS bridge
         - ./connect-container.sh <container-id> 172.15.42.100 # on host 1

+In Host2:
+    Repeat above steps except start a container with a different IP
         - ./connect-container.sh <container-id> 172.15.42.101 # on host 1

-Repeat the above steps in Host2
+Test Connection:

-    Test Connection: First attach to the containers
+    First attach to the containers by copying the container-id from 'docker ps' command
         - docker attach <container-id>

-    Ping
+    From host1: Ping other container
-        - ping 172.15.42.X
+        - ping 172.15.42.101

 Experiment 3 - Use VLAN to seggregate containers
 =======
-    If you want to segregate the containers via VLAN tags, you can isolate the containers via
+    If you want to segregate the containers via VLAN tags, you can isolate the containers by specifying the vlan-id:
         - ./connect-container.sh <container-pid> <172.15.42.X> <vlan-id-tag>

 References